Balboa Stadium: San Diego Chargers

 In 1967, the Chargers left Balboa for the new San Diego Stadium (later known by multiple other names) in Mission Valley, where the club's glory slowed and the titles stopped (although they did win several AFC Western Division titles) until they won the AFC championship in 1994; the Chargers returned to Los Angeles in 2017.

 Concerts

 The stadium was used for popular music concerts and other public gatherings through the 1960s and 1970s.

+On August 28, 1965, the Beatles performed at the stadium during their second North American tour.

+On September 3, 1968, Jimi Hendrix performed at the Balboa Stadium with his band The Jimi Hendrix Experience.

+The Doors' concert at Balboa with Ike & Tina Turner on October 26, 1969 was canceled by the city council due to Jim Morrison's arrest for indecent exposure earlier that year.

-On August 28, 1965, The Beatles performed at the stadium during their second North American tour.
-Other notable groups performing there included Crosby, Stills, Nash and Young, The Doobie Brothers, Linda Ronstadt, The Eagles, Led Zeppelin, Peter Frampton, Yes, Jethro Tull, Robin Trower, Jimi Hendrix, Pink Floyd, Steely Dan, Chicago, Jefferson Airplane, Santana and Fleetwood Mac.
+Notable musicians and signers who have performed at the stadium include Crosby, Stills, Nash and Young, the Doobie Brothers, Linda Ronstadt, the Eagles, Led Zeppelin, Peter Frampton, Yes, Jethro Tull, Robin Trower, Jimi Hendrix, Pink Floyd, Steely Dan, Chicago, Jefferson Airplane, Santana and Fleetwood Mac.

 Notable events

 On September 19, 1919, President Woodrow Wilson spoke in front of over 50,000 people in Balboa Stadium in support of the creation of the League of Nations.
 This was the first presidential speech to use an electronic voice amplification system.
 This system was invented by Edwin S. Pridham and Peter L. Jensen.
 They called their invention the "Magnavox" ("Great Voice") moving coil device.
 The two would go on to found the Magnavox company.

 On September 21, 1927, Charles Lindbergh visited San Diego, where the Spirit of St. Louis was built by Ryan Aeronautical, and was greeted with a hero's welcome at the stadium.
 With over 60,000 in attendance (10,000 more than President Wilson) he performed a low-level fly over at 100 feet, dipping his aircraft's wings and circling the stadium 8 times.
 He landed and was then paraded through the city to the stadium where the crowd had to be held back by 650 U.S. Marines.

 On December 7, 1941, a Navy vs. Marines football game was interrupted at halftime by news of the attack on Pearl Harbor.
 The game was never finished.

 The stadium was also the site of the first match of the NASL Final 1968.

 On March 24, 1976, the San Diego Jaws played the Pelé led New York Cosmos in front of 18,128 people to a 1–1 draw.